Trekking Toward God’s Adventurous Future

 Continuing, Moltmann concludes: “The church will not overcome its present crisis through reform of…its ministries.
 It will overcome this crisis through the rebirth…of fellowship and friendship among the rank and file“3 (emphasis added).
 I call us to a rebirth of friendship in Christ, a resurrection of affection and respect.
 For as brothers and sisters in Jesus, we don’t choose each other; Christ chooses us, calling us to live together, even amid our diversity.

 The Human Library is a European movement promoting understanding among diverse persons.4 The concept is bold and innovative but straightforward: “borrow” a person much like you borrow a book.
 The purpose: to learn from someone you normally wouldn’t engage with, especially persons you tend to minimize or normally don’t encounter.
 For example, you might borrow a single parent if you’ve always lived within a traditional family, or a homeless person if you’ve always had food and shelter.
 This approach got me thinking: how might a Human Library be “stocked” in the church; what “books,” what categories of people would be eye-opening to have on our “shelves”?
 Certainly, single parents and the homeless—but I’d love for a progressive believer to be able to borrow a conservative believer; a person puzzled by women in ministry to be able to borrow a woman preacher.
 You catch my drift.
-The purpose of “borrowing” and listening is not necessarily to change our convictions but to dilute vitriolic, harsh hearts, becoming newly awash in understanding—even empathy—for those we don’t know or tend to disregard.
+The purpose of “borrowing” and listening is not necessarily to change our convictions but to soften harsh or indifferent hearts, becoming newly awash in understanding—even empathy—for those we don’t know or tend to disregard.

-And so, I call us to walk in newness of life, in resurrection, calling forth dry hearts and bones to live!
+And so, I call us to walk in newness of life, in resurrection, calling forth dry bones and hearts to live!
 For “If all we get out of Christ is a little inspiration for a few short years, we’re a pretty sorry lot.
 But the truth is that Christ has been raised, the first in a long legacy of those who are going to leave the cemeteries” (1 Corinthians 15:19-20 MSG).
 Where is life deadened for you, cast down, sad?
 Where is your spirit eroded, thin, and limping?
 Christ has left the cemetery.
 Life can be raised.
 Hope is alive.
 Let’s get busy!

 Paul Mundey, Moderator, Church of the Brethren